Manthannium/Theory-of-Operating-System/MemoryPartition.md

 - allocate biggest sized block available
 - avoid small holes

+Generally,
 In Static Partition, we use BFA and BFO
 In Dynamic, we use BFA, BFO, FF, WF
+However, we can do whatever we want
 ```

 ### Static Partition